pabloferg/gcloud-skyscanner-api/README.md

 ### Request access to Skyscanner API on RapidAPI.com

 [RapidAPI](https://rapidapi.com/) platform is an easy way to start using Skyscanner API.
 First, you just need to sign up and find the API [here](https://rapidapi.com/skyscanner/api/skyscanner-flight-search).
-You can play with the UI on your browser to see how the REST API works, but we will use Python instead.
+You can play with the UI on your browser to see how the REST API works, but we will use Python instead because it's more fun.

 You will need your `KEY` to access the API. **You will set this key as environment variable in the Cloud Function calling the API** (Explained lateron)